 To these descriptions and similes, we may oppose the following from Ossian, and leave the reader to judge between them.
-He will find images of the same kind employed; commonly less extended; but thrown forth with a glowing rapidity which characterizes our poet. " As autumn's dark storms " pour from two echoing hills, towards each other, " approached the heroes.
-As two dark streams "from high rocks meet and mix, and roar on the " plains; loud, rough, and dark in battle, meet "Lochlin and Inisfail.
-Chief mixed his strokes " with chief, and man with man.
-Steel clanging.

-&quot; sounded on steel.
-Helmets are cleft on high;
+He will find images of the same kind employed; commonly less extended; but thrown forth with a glowing rapidity which characterises our poet.
+"As autumn's dark storms pour "from two echoing hills, towards each other, ap-"proached the heroes.
+As two dark streams from "high rocks meet and mix, and roar on the plain; "loud, rough, and dark in battle, meet Lochlin "and Inisfail.
+Chief mixed his strokes with chief. "and man with man.
+Steel clanging, sounded on "steel.
+Helmets are cleft on high; blood bursts and "smoaks around.-As the troubled noise of the "ocean, when roll the waves on high; as the last " peal of the thunder of heaven, such is the noise of "battle."-" As roll a thousand waves to the rock, " so Swaran's host came on; as meets a rock a thou-\ Iliad. xiv.
+393.

-" blood bursts and smokes around .- As the troubled " noise of the ocean, when roll the waves on high; " as the last peal of the thunder of heaven, such " is the noise of battle."-" As roll a thousand " waves to the rock, so Swaran's host came on; as " meets a rock a thousand waves, so Inisfail met " Swaran.
-Death raises all his voices around, and " mixes with the sound of shields .- The field echoes " from wing to wing, as a hundred hammers that " rise by turns on the red sun of the furnace."-" As a hundred winds on Morven ; as the streams " of a hundred hills: as clouds fly successive over " heaven : or as the dark ocean assaults the shore " of the desert ; so roaring, so vast, so terrible, the " armies mixed on Lena's echoing heath."
-In several of these images there is a remarkable similarity to Homer's; but what follows is superior to any comparison that Homer uses on this subject, " The " groan of the people spread over the hills; it was " like the thunder of night, when the cloud bursts " on Cona: and a thousand shosts shriek at once " on the hollow wind."
+" sand waves, so Inisfail met Swaran.
+Death raises " all his voices around, and mixes with the sound of " shields.-The field echoes from wing to wing, as " a hundred hammers that rise by turns on the red "son of the furnace."-" As a hundred winds on "Morven; as the streams of a hundred hills; as " clouds fly successive over heaven; or as the dark "ocean assaults the shore of the desert; so roaring, " so vast, so terrible, the armies mixed on Lena's " echoing heath."
+In several of these images, there is a remarkable similarity to Homer's; but what follows is superior to any comparison that Homer uses on this subject.
+"The groan of the people spread " over the hills; it was like the thunder of night, "when the cloud bursts on Cona; and a thousand " ghosts shriek at once on the hollow wind."
 Never was an image of more awful sublimity employed to heighten the terror of battle.

-Both peets compare the appearance of an army approaching, to the gathering of dark clouds.
-"As "when a shepherd," says Homer, "beholds from "the rock a cloud borne along the sea by the west-wern wind; black as pitch it appears from afar asailing over the ocean, and carrying the dreadful storm.
-He shrinks at the sight, and drives his "flock into the cave: such, under the Adjaces, "moved on, the dark, the thickened phalanx to the "warr"s-"They came," says Ossian, "over the "desert like stormy clouds, when the winds roll "them over the heath: their edges are threed with
+Both poets compare the appearance of an army approaching, to the gathering of dark clouds.
+"As "when a shepherd," says Homer, "beholds from the rock a cloud borne along the sea by the western wind; black as pitch it appears from afar sailing over the ocean, and carrying the dreadful storm.
+"He shrinks at the sight, and drives his flock into the cave: Such, under the Ajaces, moved on, the dark, the thickened phalanx to the war."\-"They